 Much of the population of Mongolia still holds onto its old traditions and cultures.
 Gobi March (Mongolia) competitors will witness and experience this untouched culture in its natural form – in particular through the nomadic farms along the course.

 Mongolia’s biggest celebration is the Naadam Festival which takes place in July each year.
 Traditional Naadam Festivals feature Mongolian wrestling, horse racing and archery – known as the “three games of men”.

 RacingThePlanet and the Esquel-Y.L.
 Yang Education Foundation partnered to create the RacingThePlanet-Esquel Scholarship Programme to support education for girls in the Gobi region.

 We are proud to say that many competitors raise money and awareness for charities around the globe through their participation in the Gobi March (Mongolia).

-The fastest finish time on any Gobi March course was set by Vicente Garcia Beneito of Spain with an overall time of 23 hours and 12 minutes in 2012.
+The fastest finish time on any Gobi March course was set by Ho Chung Wong of Hong Kong with an overall time of 20 hours and 34 minutes in 2018.